Allergy Shots in Syracuse, NY: What to Know

 NY Medicaid and Medicaid Managed Care cover allergy testing and immunotherapy in Syracuse.
 Major MCOs serving central New York include Fidelis Care, Excellus BCBS, and MVP Health Care.

 Curex accepts most major Syracuse insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Syracuse.
+At $129/month, Curex at-home SCIT (allergy shots) costs a fraction of traditional allergy shot programs in Syracuse.

 Allergy Shot Resources